-Culture, traditions and customs
+Culture, traditions and customs in upper Bavaria

 Culture, traditions and customs have always enjoyed a high status in Bavaria.
 Our traditions go far beyond its more well-known representatives such as the Oktoberfest.
 May-pole set up, Johanni-Fire or Schafabtrieb are just a few traditional events, where you can experience the culture of Bavaria up close.
 You want to see how daring teams on previous equipment of mountain farmers plunge into the valley?
 Or attend the procession in honor of the horses?
 We are happy to tell you which cultural highlights await you here in Garmisch-Partenkirchen!